adamhatton/pp1-wedding-band/docs/testing/testing-info.md

 I fixed this by removing the buttons from the anchor tabs and restyling the anchor tabs to appear as buttons.
 The only other issue following the first pass was a warning that a section on "The Band" page did not have a heading, as it only contained images.
 After consideration I changed this to be a div instead as I didn't believe the images to be a section semantically.

-After fixing these issues I passed the pages through a second time and there were no issues, as shown in the below screenshots:
+After fixing these issues I passed the pages through a second time and there were no issues.
+After my final session with my mentor I added a favicon to my site along with a link to it in my HTML head.
+I passed each page through the W3C validator again and there were no issues as shown in the below screenshots:

 <details><summary>Home page</summary>